pedroosz/typescript-jwt-auth-api/README.md

 this way it will run and automatically restart when a file changes.

 ##### Setting up our JWT secret
-This secret should be a long random string in that will be used to encryt and decrypt our data.
-To generate one we can use the node library called `crypto`.
-Run node on your terminal by simply using:
+This secret should be a long random string that will be used to encryt and decrypt our data.
+To generate one we can use the node library called `crypto`.To do this, you can run node on your terminal by using:
 `node`
 You should see something similar to this:
 ```